tedneward/Azgaarnoth/Races/Gnomes/Scribing.md

 ```
 name = 'Scribing Dragonmarked'
 description = "***Dragonmark: Mark of Scribing.*** A dragonmark is a distinctive symbol that appears on the skin.
 Dragonmarks are painted in vivid shades of blue and purple and seem to shimmer or even move slightly.
 When used, they grow warm to the touch.
 A dragonmark can’t be removed--even if a limb bearing a dragonmark is cut away, the mark eventually manifests on another part of the bearer’s body.
-The Mark of Scribing deals with communication---both the written and spoken word.
+The Mark of Scribing deals with communication--both the written and spoken word.
 A gnome who bears the mark can feel words as though they are living creatures, struggling to make their meaning known.
 The mark provides a range of gifts.
 It translates languages, but it also allows its bearer to speak to others at a distance and to inscribe their words wherever they wish."
 ```

 ### Traits